maxpou/docker-symfony/README.md

     cp .env.dist .env
     ```

+2. import database

+    To load an SQL dump during the docker init process you have de place your dump file in the `./sql` folder

-2. Build/run containers with (with and without detached mode)
+3. Build/run containers with (with and without detached mode)

     ```bash
     $ docker-compose build
     $ docker-compose up -d
     ```

-3. Update your system host file (add tag-walk.dev)
+4. Update your system host file (add tag-walk.dev)

     ```bash
     # UNIX only: get containers IP address and update host (replace IP according to your configuration) (on Windows, edit C:\Windows\System32\drivers\etc\hosts)